ypan887/inventory_api/readme.md

 ```
 bundle install
+bundle exec rake db:create
-rake db:migrate
+bundle exec rake db:migrate
-rake db:setup  # Only if you want to play around with seeded data to see how everything is working in this api
+bundle exec rake db:setup  # Only if you want to play around with seeded data to see how everything is working in this api
 rails s
 ```